-General Plan Figure 8-2, CNDDB Plant Occurrences within San Benito County, Figure 8-3 CNDDB Wildlife Occurrences within San Benito County, and Figure 8-4, USFWS Designated Critical Habitat within San Benito County (based on the (GIS) biological data set) do not identify the occurrence of special status plant or wildlife species, or USFWS designated critical habitat within any of the proposed C-3 node boundaries (General Plan EIR pp. 8-12- 8-18).
-Any future development within the C-3 nodes would be required to comply with the General Plan Mitigation Measure BIO-1a (reflected in General Plan Policies NCR-2.8 and NCR-2.9, Mitigation Measure BIO-2b (reflected in General Plan Policy NCR-2.5) and Mitigation Measure BIO-2c (reflected in General Plan Policy NCR-2.10) for the protection of special-status species and habitat, which were determined to partially mitigate impacts on biological resources associated with urban or rural development (General Plan EIR pp. 8-58- 8-62).
-When specific development proposals are submitted to the County for the County's review and consideration, supplemental environmental review will be required pursuant to the provisions of the C-3 code and CEQA's definition of a project.
+Figure 8-2, CNDDB Plant Occurrences within San Benito County, Figure 8-3 CNDDB Wildlife Occurrences within San Benito County, and Figure 8-4, USFWS Designated Critical Habitat within San Benito County (based on the (GIS) biological data set) do not identify the occurrence of special status plant or wildlife species, or USFWS designated critical habitat within the C-3 node boundaries (General Plan EIR pp. 8-12- 8-18).
+However, other sources have indicated the possible presence of special status species and habitat within the State Route 129 and Livestock 101 C-3 nodes (See, Zoning Code Amendment for State Route 129 Commercial Node Addendum, Section 4.0, Biological Resources and Zoning Code Amendment for Livestock 101 Commercial Node Addendum, Section 4.0, Biological Resources).
+Future development will be required to undergo project specific CEQA review and implement mitigation measures and General Plan policies to reduce impacts to wildlife.
+Section 25.16.075 (C)(4) of the C-3 District code requires development within the State Route 129 C-3 node to be designed to protect upland habitat and protectedspecies migration areas associated with an off-site pond to the southwest.
+Additionally, the any future development within the C-3 nodes would be required to comply with the General Plan Mitigation Measure BIO-1a (reflected in General Plan Policies NCR-2.8 and NCR-2.9, Mitigation Measure BIO-2b (reflected in General Plan Policy NCR-2.5) and Mitigation Measure BIO-2c (reflected in General Plan Policy NCR-2.10) for the protection of special-status species, which were determined to partially mitigate impacts on biological resources associated with urban or rural development (General Plan EIR pp. 8-58- 8-62).

-The General Plan EIR identified a significant and unavoidable impact to special status species that could result from implementation of the General Plan.
+The General Plan EIR identified a significant and unavoidable impact to special status species and habitat that could result from implementation of the General Plan.
 A statement of overriding considerations was adopted for this impact (General Plan EIR p.
 8-35).
-Reasonably foreseeable development within the Livestock 101 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Reasonably foreseeable development allowed by the C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.